robertostrabelli/notscape-composer/README.md

 ## INSTRUCTIONS

 ### Install
-Just put the files on the server and change all php files permission to 555.
+Just put the files on the server and change all php files permission to 644 and folders to 755.
 Setup the `001.php`, `003.php` and `assets/js/search.js` files and that should work.

 ### Writing
 Edit in your favorite code editor.